 Q: I work at a blog, zine, weekly paper, journal, radio station (online and terrestrial), how do I receive a promo copy of an album?

-A: Contact us via the contact page with “media” as the inquiry type.
+A: Contact us via email at the addresses above.
 We prefer to send digital copies of albums, especially when it comes to vinyl only releases, so let us know if that will not work.